Chernin's media company nabs large Qatar equity investment

-LOS ANGELES, Nov 8 (Reuters) - Former News Corp President Peter Chernin, whose two-year-old company produces “The New Girl” TV show and owns a stake in online music service Pandora, received a “significant” investment from the Qatar Holding Company to invest in media and technology companies.
+LOS ANGELES (Reuters) - Former News Corp President Peter Chernin, whose two-year-old company produces “The New Girl” TV show and owns a stake in online music service Pandora, received a “significant” investment from the Qatar Holding Company to invest in media and technology companies.

 The investment by Qatar Holding, an arm of the oil-rich state, follows an investment in April by a group led by Providence Equity Partners.
 The two infusions give privately held The Chernin Group nearly $300 million to expand the media holding company, according to one person with knowledge of the company.